 What Is the 20/20/20 Rule for Military Divorce?

-According to the 20/20/20 rule for military divorce, you must meet three criteria.
-You must have been married to the service member for at least 20 years.
-Your spouse, the service member, must have served for at least 20 years.
-Lastly, there must be a minimum of 20 years’ overlap of the marriage and the service period.
-If you meet these criteria, you may be able to keep your military ID card while retaining certain military benefits, such as healthcare and commissary privileges.
-Non-military spouses can enjoy these benefits after divorce, provided they do not remarry.
+According to the 20/20/20 rule, you must have been married to a military personnel for at least 20 years.
+Also, the service member must have served for at least 20 years.
+Lastly, there must be an overlap of marriage and the service period for a minimum of 20 years.
+If you meet these requirements, you may get to keep your military ID card and retain several benefits, such as healthcare and commissary privileges.

 How Long Does a Military Divorce Take?